mozilla/pkipolicy/rootstore/policy.md

     date or point-in-time date);
 11. all incidents (as defined in section 2.4), including those reported in Bugzilla, that were:
     * disclosed by the CA or discovered by the auditor, and
-    * unresolved at any time during the audit period;
+    * open or occurred at any time during the audit period;
 12. the facility site locations that were examined (e.g. Toronto datacenter);
     and
 13. For ETSI, a statement to indicate if the audit was a full audit, and which